nest/nest-simulator/doc/topology/Topology_UserManual.rst

    `www.nest-simulator.org <www.nest-simulator.org>`__.

 ..
 [2]
-   See @Nord:2009(456) for suggestions on how to describe network models.
+   See Nord (2009) for suggestions on how to describe network models.

 ..
 [3]